manyrandomthings/minitweaks/README.md

 * Categories: `minitweaks`, `mobs`, `survival`

 ## shaveSnowLayers
-Snow layers can be shaved, removing one layer when right clicked with a shovel
+Snow layers can be shaved, removing one layer, when right clicked with a shovel
-Works with silk touch as well
 * Type: `boolean`
 * Default value: `false`
 * Required options: `true`, `false`